La Milpa Comunitaria

 La Milpa Workshops

-This is a program specially designed for Spanish-speaking families.
-Two training modules are taking place, the first module in the Spring and the second module in the Fall.
-The format of these workshops is very open and ideal for people with very little gardening experience.
-It also covers conversations about how our diets have changed since we were children, related to cultural, social, economic, and migration-related changes to the United States.
+This group is for new, incoming families interested in joining La Milpa’s Gardening Classes.
+Originally designed for Spanish-speaking families, we have expanded our capacity to welcome English and Spanish speakers this year.
+The format of these workshops is open and ideal for people with very little gardening experience.
+We will cover conversations about how our diets have changed since we were children, related to cultural, social, economic, and migration-related changes in the United States.

-For more information or to get involved contact Mara Flores, mara@earthcarenm.org
+For more information or to get involved contact Mykayla Trujillo: mykayla@earthcarenm.org

 Meet the team!